Find Grad Schools

 19 Yearly Graduations

 Indiana University - East is the 6th most popular school in the nation for students seeking a graduate certificate in english language & literature.
 Each year, around 3,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,492 per year, while in-state graduate students, on average, pay $7,979 per year.
+The average in-state tuition for full-time undergraduates is $7,274 per year, while in-state graduate students, on average, pay $7,746 per year.
 During the most recent year for which we have data, 19 people received their graduate certificate in english language & literature from IU East.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+About 64% of this group were women, and 7% were students from an underrepresented racial-ethnic group.

 #7